maruel/dlibox/go/pio/DESIGN.md

   * A link to the datasheet should be included in the package doc.
 * Testability
   * Code must be testable and tested without a driver.
-  * Include smoke-test (working with a real device) to confirm the library physically works for devices other than write-only devices.
+  * When relevant, include a smoke test, a test testing a real device, to confirm the library physically works for devices other than write-only devices.
+These are located under [tests/](tests/).
 * Usability
   * Provide a standalone executable in [cmd/](cmd/) to expose the functionality.
     It is acceptable to only expose a small subset of the functionality but the tool must have purpose.
+  * Provide a `func Example()` along your test to describe basic usage of your driver.
+See the official [testing package](https://golang.org/pkg/testing/#hdr-Examples) for more details.
 * Performance
   * Drivers controling an output device must have a fast path that can be used to directly write in the device's native format.